sureshk999/next-blog-with-pagination/README.md

 Welcome to the GitHub repository for my custom-built boilerplate blog with pagination, designed using React and Next.js.
 This project is tailored for developers and content creators seeking a streamlined, efficient blogging platform that's easy to deploy and manage.

 ## Features

 -   **Boilerplate Template**: A ready-to-use template for setting up a blog quickly and efficiently.
+-   **Simple File Structure**: No complicated mess, files all over the place, or complex linking.
+Very easy to get started.
 -   **Very Few Dependencies**: Minimal dependencies to keep the project lightweight and manageable.
 -   **Superfast**: Leveraging Next.js for blazing fast performance.
 -   **Basic CSS Styling Included**: Comes with basic styling to get you started, which you can easily expand upon.